Submit a project to the Mobile Lives Forum

 Leisure and tourism

 How is mobility used to organize tourism and leisure?
-What will they be like in the future, given climate issues and modern aspirations?
-Which transition policies to implement?
+What will they be like in the future, given current climate issues and modern aspirations?
+Which transition policies should be implemented ?

 How will travel be used in conjunction with digital mobility, and with what impact on people and human relationships, lifestyles and living situations?
-What transition policies for the future?
+What should be the transition policies for a liveable future?

-Work structures people's lifestyles by setting a pace.
+Work structures the pace of people's lifestyles.
 It is a key dimension for scheduling activities as far as mobility is concerned.
 Companies do not sufficiently consider the spatial dimension of work-related mobility and its social and environmental consequences (see the Employees' ideal mobility as seen by companies survey).
 How can we develop future mobility to promote attractive, sustainable lifestyles?
-What transition policies to implement (geographic distribution of activities, schedule adjustments, work organization, distance to get to work, work spaces, etc.)
+What transition policies should be implemented (geographic distribution of activities, schedule adjustments, work organization, distance to get to work, work spaces, etc.)

 Slow living and proximity

-The Aspirations Survey (see the Aspirations relative to mobility and lifestyles survey) conducted by the Forum in six Western countries revealed strong aspirations with regard to the slow living and - to a lesser but nonetheless important extent - local lifestyles.
-However, a clear understanding of what this means and the changes they necessitate remain largely to be investigated.
+The Aspirations Survey (see the Aspirations relative to mobility and lifestyles survey) conducted by the Forum in six Western countries revealed strong aspirations for the slow living and - to a lesser but nonetheless important extent - local lifestyles.
+However, a clear understanding of what this means and the changes they necessitate remain largely overlooked.
 What would be the most attractive lifestyles from a slow living/local standpoint?
-How to make them a reality ?
+How can they become a reality ?